myltiplex1/FruitSort/README.md

 *   Webcam
 *   4DOF Robotic Arm with `MG966R` servos (or similar)
 *   Arduino (or a compatible microcontroller)
-*   Arduino Servo Shield
+*   Arduino Servo Shield (Adafruit PWM driver compatible)
 *   12V 2A Power Adapter
 *   LM2596 DC-DC Buck Converter

-A detailed schematic of the hardware connections can be found in `schematic.pdf`.
+A schematic of the wiring used for the power and servo connections (if included) is referenced as `schematic.pdf` in the repo.

-### Power Setup
+### Power Setup (how I powered the servos)

-The `MG966R` servos require a stable power supply.
-The system is powered as follows:
+The `MG966R` servos require a stable external supply.
+The wiring/power approach used in this project:

-1. A **12V 2A adapter** provides the main power.
+1. A **12V 2A adapter** supplies the main power input.
-2. This is connected to an **LM2596 DC-DC buck converter** to step the voltage down to 6V.
+2. An **LM2596 DC-DC buck converter** steps the 12V down to ~6V (suitable for MG966R servos).
-3. The 6V output from the buck converter is used to power the **Arduino Servo Shield**, which in turn powers the servos.
-This ensures the servos have enough current without drawing too much from the Arduino's onboard regulator.
+3. The 6V output from the buck converter powers the **Arduino Servo Shield** (the servo shield then distributes power to the servos).
+4. The Arduino itself is not used as the servo power source — the servo shield gets its supply from the buck converter to avoid drawing excessive current from the Arduino board.

+This arrangement prevents servo brownouts and keeps the Arduino stable.
+Refer to `schematic.pdf` (if present) for the full wiring diagram and connector pinouts.

 ## Software and Installation

 1.  **Clone the repository:**
-    ```bash
+    ```powershell
     git clone <your-repo-url>
     cd FruitSort
     ```

 2.  **Set up Arduino:**
-    *   Open `serial_arm/serial_arm.ino` in the Arduino IDE.
+    *   Open `serial_arm/serial_arm.ino` (or `manual_servo_test/manual_servo_test.ino`) in the Arduino IDE.
-    *   Install any required libraries for the servos.
+    *   Install required libraries (e.g., `Adafruit_PWMServoDriver`).
-    *   Upload the sketch to your Arduino.
+    *   Upload the sketch to the Arduino.

+3.  **Create and activate a Python virtual environment (Windows example):**
+    ```powershell
+    py -3.9 -m venv fruit_env
+    .\fruit_env\Scripts\activate
+    ```

-3.  **Install Python dependencies:**
+4.  **Install Python dependencies:**
-    *   If you are using a **GPU**, install the packages from `yolovfruit_gpu.txt`:
+    *   If you are using a **GPU**, install packages suggested in `yolovfruit_gpu.txt`:
-        ```bash
+        ```powershell
         pip install -r yolovfruit_gpu.txt
         ```
-    *   If you are using a **CPU**, install the packages from `yolovfruit_cpu.txt`:
+    *   If you are using a **CPU**, install packages suggested in `yolovfruit_cpu.txt`:
-        ```bash
+        ```powershell
         pip install -r yolovfruit_cpu.txt
         ```

 ## Usage

 1.  **Calibrate the System:**
-    *   Run `manual_servo_test/manual_servo_test.ino` to determine the servo offsets.
+    *   Run the manual servo test sketch to find per-servo offsets (`manual_servo_test/manual_servo_test.ino`).
-    *   Run `caliberation_save.py` and `camera_test.py` to perform camera and spatial calibration.
+    *   Collect camera to world calibration points and save them using `caliberation_save.py`.
+Visualize/verify with `caliberation_graph.py`.
+    *   Confirm webcam works with `camera_test.py`.

+2.  **Run detection / inference only (optional):**
+    *   Use `infer_onnx.py` or `infer_pt.py` to run a single-image inference and confirm the model predicts the three classes (`apple`, `banana`, `orange`).

-2.  **Run the Main Application:**
+3.  **Run the full system:**
-    *   Make sure the Arduino with `serial_arm.ino` is connected to your computer.
+    *   Connect the Arduino with the servo shield (powered from the buck converter).
-    *   Execute the main script:
-        ```bash
+    *   Run:
+    ```powershell
     python main_serial.py
     ```
+    *   Observe detection boxes, the system will compute world coordinates, solve IK in Python, and send servo commands to the Arduino to pick and place fruits.

 ## Training the YOLOv5 Model

-The YOLOv5 model was trained on a custom dataset of fruits.
-The `runs/train/` directory contains artifacts from the training process, such as weights (`best.pt`, `best.onnx`), metrics, and learning curves.
+The YOLOv5 model was trained on a custom dataset containing the three fruit classes described above.
+The `runs/train/` directory contains artifacts from the training process (weights: `best.pt`, `best.onnx`, metrics and visualization images).

-If you want to retrain the model on your own dataset, you can use the `xml_to_coco.py` script to get your data into the right format and then follow the standard YOLOv5 training procedures.
+To retrain:
+1. Prepare data in Pascal VOC/XML or YOLO txt format.
+2. Use `xml_to_coco.py` to convert XML labels to YOLO-style text labels if needed (edit the `classes` list inside the script to match your categories).
+3. Train with your YOLOv5 training script (not included here) using prepared dataset and config (adjust `nc` and `names` accordingly).

+## Troubleshooting & Tips

+*  If servos jitter or the Arduino resets under load, ensure servo power is from the LM2596-buck -> servo shield and not the Arduino 5V rail.
+*  Test the IK with `main_test.py` before connecting to hardware.
+*  If detection is slow on CPU, use the ONNX path or smaller models, or run on a machine with a CUDA-capable GPU and the packages from `yolovfruit_gpu.txt`.

+## Where to look next (quick links)

+*  `main_serial.py` — full system orchestration, IK and serial comms.
+*  `serial_arm/serial_arm.ino` — Arduino servo control sketch.
+*  `manual_servo_test/manual_servo_test.ino` — servo offset tuning.
+*  `detection.py`, `detection1.py`, `infer_onnx.py`, `infer_pt.py` — detection & inference examples.
+*  `xml_to_coco.py` — annotation conversion; check `classes` array here when changing dataset classes.

+---

+Completion summary:
+- Added explicit "Dataset / Classes" section listing the three fruit classes (`apple`, `banana`, `orange`) and pointed to the files where they are defined.
+- Kept and integrated previously added notes about power, servo shield, and pure-Python IK.
+- Provided usage and troubleshooting pointers.

+If you'd like, I can:
+- Update the actual `README.md` file in the repo for you (I currently can't edit files directly here — I can print the patch or the exact git commands to apply).
+- Add a short sample images section showing example detections from `runs/detect/exp/` (I can insert thumbnails and captions if you want).
+- Add a small "Quick start" script or a PowerShell snippet that runs detection-only (or the full pipeline) with safe flags for testing.
+Which would you prefer next?